 What I like about these personalized labels, from Mabel's Labels, is that they're cute, and they easily stick on most surfaces since they're peel and stick.

-There are over 40 different designs to choose from, so you're sure to find one your kids will love.
+There are over 35 different designs to choose from so you're sure to find one your kids will love.
 Hint, to see the choices you've got to enter the name you'd like on the book label, so it can show you what it will look like personalized for you.

 You can click here to purchase this product.

 Here are additional articles on the site about books, that may also be of interest to you.

 Books On Organizing & Decluttering: Reviews & Recommendations